IvoVellekoop/wavesim_py/README.md

 # Running the code

-Once the virtual environment is setup with all the required packages, you are ready to run the code.
+Once the virtual environment is set up with all the required packages, you are ready to run the code.
 You can go through any of the scripts in the [examples directory](examples) for the basic steps needed to run a simulation.
-The directory contains 2 examples each of 1D, 2D, and 3D problems.
+The directory contains two examples each of 1D, 2D, and 3D problems.

 You can run the code with just three inputs:
 * `permittivity`, i.e. refractive index distribution squared (a 3-dimensional array on a regular grid),